roblanf/sarscov2phylo/README.md

 2. Creates a global sequence alignment.
 This is done by aligning every sequence to `NC_045512.2` from NCBI.
 This is achieved quickly by doing it one sequence at a time in parallel in the [global_profile_alignment.sh](https://github.com/roblanf/sarscov2phylo/blob/master/scripts/global_profile_alignment.sh) script, then joining the individually-aligned sequences into a global alignment at the end.
 It uses the following tools: `mafft`, `faSplit`, `faSomeRecords`, `grep`, GNU `parallel`, and `find`.
 This creates the file `aln_global_unmasked.fa`.

 3. Masks sites that are likely dominated by errors of various kinds from the global alignment.
 Specifically, all sites suggested in [this post](http://virological.org/t/issues-with-sars-cov-2-sequencing-data/473) are masked by replacing them with gaps, by downloading the latest (when the script is run) version of [this file](https://github.com/W-L/ProblematicSites_SARS-CoV2/blob/master/subset_vcf/problematic_sites_sarsCov2.mask.vcf).
 Masking is performed with the [mask_alignment.sh](https://github.com/roblanf/sarscov2phylo/blob/master/scripts/mask_alignment.sh) script, which uses the following tools: `wget`, `faSplit`, `seqmagick`, `grep`, GNU `parallel`, `find`.
 This creates the file `aln_global_masked.fa`.
+Note that this also masks the first and last 30 informative base pairs of every sequence, as well as any 7bp window which contains at least 2 uninformative characters (gaps or N's).

 4. Filters seuqences that are shorter than 28000 bp and/or have >1000 ambiguities.
 This is because both of these filters tend to be associated with lower quality sequences, and or those that tend to be missing sufficient data that it is hard to place them meaningfully in a phylogeny.
 This uses `esl-alimanip`, and creates the file `aln_global_filtered.fa`.